Illegal immigration: American government

-Canadian Government
+Canadian government

-In Canada, as in the US, "illegal immigrant" is a commonly used term.
-However, there is confusion and deep dissent among many about what the term means under the law and under what circumstances, and what it implies socially.
-"Irregular" is a term used by government authorities to refer to migrants who enter Canada outside of official border crossings ("points of entry").
-Entrance into Canada outside of a POE is considered unlawful, but not a criminal offence, or a civil offence under the Immigration and Refugee Protection Act, SC 2001, c 27.
-Regulations under IRPA require that a person seeking to enter Canada outside a POE should "appear without delay" at the nearest entry point.
-Section 33 of the IRPA requires that any legal charges against a migrant be stayed while an entrant's asylum claim is being processed.
+In Canada, as in the US, illegal immigrant is a commonly used term.
+However, there is confusion and deep dissent among many about what the term means under the law and what circumstances, and what it implies socially.
+Irregular is a term used by government authorities to refer to migrants who enter Canada outside of official border crossings ("points of entry").
+Entrance into Canada outside of a POE is considered unlawful, but not a criminal offence, or a civil offence under the Immigration and Refugee Protection Act, SC 2001, c.
+27.

-The Government of Canada and the Immigration and Refugee Board use the term "irregular" to refer to these crossings.
-The Liberal Party of Canada and the New Democratic Party typically use the term "irregular", while the Conservative Party of Canada typically uses the term "illegal".
-The use of the term "undocumented" is increasingly prevalent among individual MPs and MPPs in Canada, and was also used in a NDP policy document as well as by Ontario NDP leader Andrea Horwath in a 2018 platform document.
-Conservative MP Dave Epp referred to "undocumented workers" in a 2020 interview with the CBC wherein he called for an end to the use of contract migrant labour by Canadian agriculture business, in part because many such workers are undocumented and therefore vulnerable to exploitation and unsafe working conditions.
+The Government of Canada and the Immigration and Refugee Board use the term irregular to refer to these crossings.
+The Liberal Party of Canada and the New Democratic Party typically use the term irregular, while the Conservative Party of Canada typically uses the term illegal.
+The use of the term undocumented is increasingly prevalent among individual MPs and MLAs in Canada, and was also used in a NDP policy document as well as by Ontario NDP leader Andrea Horwath in a 2018 platform document.
+Conservative MP Dave Epp referred to "undocumented workers" in a 2020 interview with the CBC wherein he called for an end to the use of contract migrant labour by Canadian agriculture businesses, in part because many such workers are undocumented and therefore vulnerable to exploitation and unsafe working conditions.